GosiaD37/GosiaD37.github.io/README.md

 From a user experience perspective, I added an interactive prompt at the end asking whether the table should be saved to a file.
 This additional layer of choice makes the program feel more like a practical tool than just a coding exercise.
 For instance, a user can quickly generate a large table and store it for later reference, study, or printing.

 Introducing **error handling, file I/O**, and **structured design**, the enhanced version is far more professional and maintainable.
 The improvements not only demonstrate my ability to **refactor procedural code into a modular structure**, but also highlight skills in **input validation, file operations, and user interaction design**.
-This transformation turned what was once a static
+This transformation turned what was once a static.

+# Code Review Video - CS-410

+*(Add your video link here)*

 # <pre align="center">Enhancement Two: Algorithms and Data Structures</pre>